Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 **Introduction**
 ***
-This project provides an overview and demonstrations of the scikit-learn and scipy.stats packages.
+This project provides an overview and demonstrations of the scikit-learn and scipy-stats packages.

 Repository Link: https://github.com/Fiona-600/Machine-Learning-and-Statistics-Project